Teaching for Digital Citizenship: Data Justice in the Classroom and Beyond

 All teachers currently working in UK secondary or further education are welcome, regardless of specialism.
 Digital citizenship influences everyone, not just computing and citizenship teachers!
 This includes interns, beginning teachers, experienced teachers and those with leadership responsibilities.

-Please register for the event using this link.
+Please register for the event using this link (limited places available).